Concern over coronavirus spread as cases jump in South Korea, Italy and Iran

 Most of them were from a cruise ship quarantined near Tokyo, the Diamond Princess.
 A third passenger, a Japanese man in his 80s, died on Sunday.

+British authorities said four people evacuated from the ship had tested positive for the virus after being flown to Britain.

-Reporting by Emily Chow in Shanghai and Jane Chung in Seoul; Additional reporting by Lushu Zhang in Beijing, Kevin Buckland in Tokyo, Parisa Hafezi in Dubai, Crispian Balmer in Rome and Kate Kelland in London; Writing by Martin Petty and Philippa Fletcher; Editing by Kim Coghill and Frances Kerry
+Reporting by Emily Chow in Shanghai and Jane Chung in Seoul; Additional reporting by Lushu Zhang in Beijing, Kevin Buckland in Tokyo, Parisa Hafezi in Dubai, Crispian Balmer in Rome and Kate Kelland in London; Writing by Martin Petty, Philippa Fletcher and Alex Richardson; Editing by Kim Coghill and Frances Kerry